syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/keyboard-support.md

 ## HTML formation shortcut key

-You can use the following key shortcuts when the Rich Text Editor renders with `HTML` and `EditMode`.
+You can use the following key shortcuts when the Rich Text Editor renders with `HTML` editMode.

 | Actions | Keyboard shortcuts |
 |----------------|---------|